shopware5/devdocs/source/blog/_posts/2017-08-24-mutation-testing.md

 }
 ```

 And the result of our unit test is the same like above.
 Every test passed.
 But now false positive results are possible .
-If we use the method `isGreaterThan` with the parameters `$x = 5; $y = 5;` we get true as return value instead of the supposed false value.
+If we use the method `isGreaterThan` with the parameters `$x = 5; $y = 5;` we will get true as return value instead of the supposed false value.

 So what happened?
-At the moment we only test the happy execution path of this methods and didn't observe of the threshold values.
+At the moment we only test the happy execution path of these methods and don't observe of the threshold values.
 For every developer it is obviously that 5 is greater than 3 and 3 is smaller than 5.
 So we create this kind of test.
-But how do we have to improve our test to cover oll existing threshold values?
+But how we have to improve our test to cover oll existing threshold values?

 First, we should test the nearest combination of parameters which causes an false return value.
 In our example methods we can easily use the equal number for `$x` and `$y`.
-After that we should test the farthest combination which causes an true return value.
+After that we should test the farthest combination which causes a true return value.
 For this we can easily use the PHP constants `PHP_INT_MAX` and `PHP_INT_MIN`.
-The new created test can you see below:
+The new created test can be seen below:

 ```php
 <?php declare(strict_types=1);